alnibo/milestone-project-3-workout/README.md

 ### Wireframes

-In the planing process using [Balsamiq](https://balsamiq.cloud/) following [wireframes](https://github.com/alnibo/milestone-project-3-workout/tree/master/wireframes) were created in order to design the layout for this project for mobile, medium and desktop views.
+In the planing process using [Balsamiq](https://balsamiq.cloud/) [these wireframes](https://github.com/alnibo/milestone-project-3-workout/tree/master/wireframes) were created in order to design the layout for this project for mobile, medium and desktop views.

 ## 3. Database